 6. Saturday, May 23, from 9:00 a.m. to 11:00 a.m.
 Bird Walk at Rutkowski Park.
 Meet at the gate near the restrooms of Gregg Hudson County Park.
 This is still the peak migration season for warblers.
 We’ll start with the bike trail and search the underbrush.
 Bring your binoculars and bird guides.

 7. Saturday, May 30, from 9:00 a.m.
 11:00 a.m.
 Bird Walk at Lefante Walk, South Cove Commons Mall.
 Meet at the green bridge behind Otailko Restaurant.
 We begin watching for the shorebird migration.
 Bring your binoculars and cameras.
 We’ll bring the scope.
 Be sure to tell your friends to join the Bayonne Nature Club!

 Join the Bayonne Nature Club by coming to a bird walk, meeting or shoreline clean-up or helping with the butterfly garden and/or by displaying your photos at the library in our Nature of Bayonne display.
 We charge no dues, just come when you can.

 We have expenses too: the cost of the web site, the cost of water and snacks for the shoreline clean-up volunteers and the bird feeder campaign.
 We also purchase nature/science books and donate them to the Public Library.

 orange boxes below.

 We offer great gifts for your donation.
 We deliver to those living in Bayonne, NJ.

-Here is the first Bald Eagle seen in Bayonne NJ in over 50 years.
-Eagle populations have been increasing in NJ as the rivers become cleaner.
+Below: the first Bald Eagle seen in Hudson County, NJ in over 50 years.
+Eagle populations are increasing in NJ as the rivers become cleaner.
 This is why we fight for cleaner rivers.
 Video taken on Feb.
 25, 2015 by Mike Ruscigno.